microsoft/pxt-arcade/docs/developer/images.md

 }
 ```

-Note that the first color in the array doesn't matter because it maps to transparency.
+Note that it doesn't matter what you set the first color in the array to because
-Be sure that the palette you enter has exactly 16 colors.
+it always maps to transparency.
+Be sure that the palette array you enter has **exactly** 16 colors.

 ### Changing the palette at runtime